hewner/hewner.github.io/about_me.md

 Gtalk chat: hewner (a great way to reach me if you need some quick assignment help)

 Office Phone: 812 877 8517

-Cell Phone: 716 517 7671 (if you're a student, it might be better to send me a text message than calling direct...I will get back to you as soon as I'm available)

 My office is F 204 (near Darryl Mouck's office if that helps).
 Come by any time the door is open.